Qiskit/qiskit-metapackage/docs/development_strategy.rst

 ---------

-The Qiskit base provider is an entity that provides access to a group of different backends (for example, backends available through IBM Q).
+The Qiskit base provider is an entity that provides access to a group of different backends (for example, backends available through the IBM Quantum Experience).
 It interacts with those backends to do many things: find out which ones are available, retrieve an instance of a particular backend, get backend properties and configurations, and handling running and working with jobs.